-Please report on progress since submission of the last Progress Report based on the indicators selected by your country in the proposal for GAVI/VF support
+4. Please report on progress since submission of the last Progress Report based on the indicators selected by your country in the proposal for GAVI/VF support

-Indicators Targets Achievements Constraints Updated targets HepB3 coverage 98% 98.8% Not applicable Not applicable HepB drop-out <12 mo. <5% 1% Not applicable Not applicable HepB wastage factor <1.05 1.08 During first 8 months of 2002 were used 10-dose vials of vaccine from JICA assistance Not applicable Vaccine supply No. stoc-outs of vaccine In 2002 there was registered stock-out of Td vaccine for adults and BCG for booster dose Delayed disbursement of funds by the Ministry of Health Not applicable
+Indicators Targets Achievements Constraints Updated targets HepB3 coverage 98% 99.0% Not applicable Not applicable HepB drop-out <12 mo. <5% 2% Not applicable Not applicable HepB wastage factor <1.05 1.04 Not applicable Not applicable Vaccine supply No. stoc-outs of vaccine In 2003 there was Delayed disbursement of Not applicable registered stock-out of Td funds by the Ministry of vaccine for adults and Health MMR for the booster dose